ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 **Important Note** - UAV helicopters, as opposed to sport helicopters, will usually be running low headspeed and higher disc loading.
 With a mechanically driven tail this also means lower than normal tail speed and reduced tail authority.
-If your helicopter meets this description it is recommended to set ATC_RAT_YAW_VFF to 0.05 before the first test hover.
+If your helicopter meets this description, it is recommended to set ATC_RAT_YAW_VFF to 0.05 before the first test hover.

 Below are the current default settings for yaw.
 Spool up the heli and hover it